Animal magnetism

-Animal magnetism, also known as mesmerism, is a theory promoted by German physician Franz Mesmer in the 18th century.
+Animal magnetism, also known as mesmerism, is a pseudoscientific theory promoted by German physician Franz Mesmer in the 18th century.
 It posits the existence of an invisible natural force (Lebensmagnetismus) possessed by all living things, including humans, animals, and vegetables.
 He claimed that the force could have physical effects, including healing.

 The vitalist theory attracted numerous followers in Europe and the United States and was popular into the 19th century.
 Practitioners were often known as magnetizers rather than mesmerists.
 It had an important influence in medicine for about 75 years from its beginnings in 1779, and continued to have some influence for another 50 years.
 Hundreds of books were written on the subject between 1766 and 1925, but it is no longer practiced today except as a form of alternative medicine in some places.
 This theory also had a strong influence on the development of Kardecism.

 Etymology and definitions

 Magnetizer

 The terms magnetizer and mesmerizer have been applied to people who study and practice animal magnetism.
 These terms have been distinguished from mesmerist and magnetist, which are regarded as denoting those who study animal magnetism without being practitioners; and from hypnotist, someone who practises hypnosis.

 The etymology of the word magnetizer comes from the French magnétiseur ('practicing the methods of mesmerism'), which in turn is derived from the French verb magnétiser.
 The term refers to an individual who has the power to manipulate the "magnetic fluid" with effects upon other people present that were regarded as analogous to magnetic effects.
 This sense of the term is found, for example, in the expression of Antoine Joseph Gorsas: "The magnetizer is the imam of vital energy".